A Safety, Tolerability and PK Study of DCC-2618 in Patients With Advanced Malignancies

 Patients meeting any of the following criteria will be excluded from the study:

-- GIST patients with wild type or unknown KIT and PDGFRA status
+- GIST patients with wild type or unknown KIT or PDGFRA status.

 - Patients with SM or other hematologic malignancies will be excluded if the following apply:

-i.
-SM with MDS (SM-MDS) who require treatment for MDS. ii.
-Patients requiring immediate treatment for AHN including, but not limited to, SM-AML.
+- SM with MDS who require treatment for MDS. ii.
+Patients requiring immediate treatment for AHN.

 - New York Heart Association class III and IV heart disease, active ischemia or any other uncontrolled cardiac condition such as angina pectoris, clinically significant cardiac arrhythmia requiring therapy, uncontrolled hypertension or congestive heart failure.

 - Arterial thrombotic or embolic events such as cerebrovascular accident (including ischemic attacks) or hemoptysis within 6 months before start of study drug.

 - Venous thrombotic events (eg, deep vein thrombosis) or pulmonary arterial events (eg, pulmonary embolism) within the 3 months before start of study drug.
 Patients with venous thrombotic events ≥3 months before start of study drug on stable anticoagulation therapy are eligible.